U.K. Government Announces Plans to Suspend Parliament Before Brexit. Here's What That Means

 That short window will now also be the only period in which lawmakers could bring forward radical measures to legislate against a “no deal” Brexit.

 Britain is scheduled to leave the E.U. on Oct.
 31, but currently has not accepted a withdrawal agreement which would lessen the shock of its departure.
-Johnson has pledged to leave on Halloween with or without such a deal — but many lawmakers are opposed to the economic shock a so-called “no deal” Brexit would bring.
+Johnson has pledged to leave on Halloween with or without such a deal — but many lawmakers are opposed to the shock economists say a so-called “no deal” Brexit would bring.

 Johnson has a working majority of just one vote in parliament, and several lawmakers in his party have pledged to vote against his government if it attempts to force through “no deal.”